 Conventions on pay differ based on the industry and position.
 For example, hourly pay is appropriate for a restaurant waiter or convenience store cashier, but likely not for the restaurant general manager.
 Similarly, salary may be more appropriate for a marketing associate at a PR firm or a writer at a publication.
 You can find out more about your industry by researching the competition and talking to fellow business owners.

 You may lose talent to your competitors based on your choice of hourly versus salary.
 Say you have a small marketing agency but you want to pay hourly (which is not the norm for that industry).
-You might lose talent to competitor providing a salaried income — how can you get them to stay if you really want to pay hourly (think benefits, bonuses, office environment)?
+You might lose talent to a competitor providing a salaried income — how can you get them to stay if you really want to pay hourly (think benefits, bonuses, office environment)?

 On the flip side, if you are in an industry that tends to pay hourly with no paid time off, and you decide to pay salary (e.g. baristas at your cafe), you might get the best applicants banging down your door to come work for you!

-If you choose pay hourly, unless you are paying a significant amount per hour like $25/hour+, you will need to factor in the possibility of overtime.
-Overtime kicks in a hourly rate x 1.5 after 40 hours worked in 1 calendar week, and then double overtime (hourly rate x 2) kicks in for other states at a certain point as well.
+If you choose to pay hourly, unless you are paying a significant amount per hour like $25/hour+, you will need to factor in the possibility of overtime.
+Overtime kicks in an hourly rate x 1.5 after 40 hours worked in 1 calendar week, and then double overtime (hourly rate x 2) kicks in for other states at a certain point as well.
 You can learn more about overtime state by state here, or read our article on exempt vs non-exempt.

 Fear of Paying People to Do Nothing